Launching Viadukt with a record breaking on sale for Malmö's large venues

 Following an 8 month procurement process for a replacement, they selected Substrakt and Viadukt - drawn to our focus on making the product as usable and accessible for all customers, right from the outset.

-The problems that needed solving
+Problems that needed solving

 The issues Malmö encountered with their previous purchase path were rooted in the user experience of the product itself.
 As a result of these problems, customers were constantly going through (and complaining) to the Box Office, putting it under constant strain and creating a cycle of ever growing internal inefficiencies.